United Electrical, Radio and Machine Workers of America: UE reshapes itself

 The UE and IUE began to cooperate in bargaining after the IUE's disastrous 1960 strike against GE.
-In the successful 103-day national strike in 1969–70, UE and IUE led an alliance of unions which broke the back of Boulwarism, GE's aggressive 20-year-long policy of "take-it-or-leave-it" bargaining.
-Boulwarism was named for Lemuel Boulware, the company's vice president of labor and community relations, who devised the strategy in reaction to UE's success in the 1946 strike, and to capitalize on the bitter divisions, after 1949, in the ranks of GE union members.
+In the successful 103-day national strike in 1969–70, UE and IUE led an alliance of unions which defeated GE's Boulwarism.
+Boulwarism was named for Lemuel Boulware, the company's vice president of labor and community relations, who devised the strategy in reaction to UE's success in the 1946 strike, and to capitalize on the divisions, after 1949, in the ranks of GE union members.
 The 1970s brought UE renewed growth through successful organizing.
 UE lost many members in the 1980s and 1990s as the flight of many manufacturing plants abroad led to plant closings by both major employers in the electrical manufacturing industry, as well as by smaller UE employers.

 Despite shrinkage of GE's US manufacturing employment, UE remains a major force within General Electric today and plays a leading role in negotiating contracts that cover members of 13 unions in GE through the Coordinated Bargaining Committee.
 UE's role in the union coalition resulted in union gains in 2007 national negotiations with GE.

 In 1985, UE elected field organizer Amy Newell as secretary-treasurer and she became the first woman to lead a primarily manufacturing union.

-The UE has broadened its scope in recent years, organizing public employees, service industry workers, school and college employees, and others.
-The UE has also replaced some other unions in workplaces where the existing unions has failed to adequately represent the membership.
+The UE has broadened its scope, organizing public employees, service industry workers, school and college employees, and others.
+The UE has also replaced some other unions in workplaces where the existing unions failed to adequately represent the membership.

-The UE has entered into a "strategic organizing alliance" with the Mexican Frente Auténtico del Trabajo (FAT, "Authentic Labor Front"), in which the UE and FAT collaborate in organizing and educational projects.
+The UE entered into a "strategic organizing alliance" with the Mexican Frente Auténtico del Trabajo (FAT, "Authentic Labor Front"), in which the UE and FAT collaborate in organizing and educational projects.
 UE's organizing alliance with the FAT started in 1992 and grew from the two organizations' shared opposition to the North American Free Trade Agreement (NAFTA).
 The UE has also formed alliances with non-labor groups, both in the US and internationally, through the World Social Forum, to fight the effects of corporate globalization promoted by institutions of global capital such as the International Monetary Fund and free trade agreements modeled on the North American Free Trade Agreement (NAFTA).

 Beginning in the mid-1990s, UE has been organizing state and municipal workers in North Carolina, chartering their statewide organization as UE Local 150.
 A North Carolina state law dating to the Jim Crow era of racial segregation, General Statute 95–98, prohibits public employees from bargaining labor contracts.
-UE is campaigning to repeal that act and replace it with legislation to facilitate public sector bargaining.
+UE campaigned to repeal that act and replace it with legislation to facilitate public sector bargaining.